Telefonorosso/l2boot/README.md

 ## Linux virtual machines

-The server has been verified under Debian running in VirtualBox on Windows.
+The server has been tested under Debian running in VirtualBox on Windows.

 Use bridged networking, not NAT.